-Our nominee company and safe custody accounts are operated under the regulations set out by The Financial Regulator of Ireland.
+Our nominee company and safe custody accounts are operated under the regulations set out by The Central bank of Ireland.

 All stock will be registered in a company called Ashdale Investment Trust Services Ltd, who's directors are the partners of this firm, with a unique sub account identification.
 We retain legal ownership of your stock in order to administer your account, but not the beneficial ownership.

 Dividends, interest payments

 Any dividends or interest payments paid to shareholders by the company are automatically credited to the underlying owners.